lowtze/latin-books/Julia - Reed/Reed - Julia.md

 entes solliciti puerum dlligenter quaerebant.
 Et parentes et servi vehementer timebant. " Lupi

-*This is real Latin poetry.
+[^1]: This is real Latin poetry.
 It is not necessary to the story.
 Ask your teacher to read it to you.

-17

-18

-JULIA

-xvn